ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 | I/O latency threshold | 15 ms |
 {: caption="Table 1.
 Storage DRS runtime settings" caption-side="bottom"}

-For more information about configuring these settings in the vSphere Web Client, see [Set storage DRS runtime rules in the vSphere Web Client](https://docs.vmware.com/en/VMware-vSphere/5.5/com.vmware.vsphere.resmgmt.doc/GUID-AD2D13CE-539B-48C3-BBC9-E55A834874F0.html){: external}.
+For more information about configuring these settings in the vSphere Web Client, see the VMware vSphere documentation.

 ## Storage I/O Control for NFS v3
 {: #storage-settings-io-control-nfs-v3}